samubarb/tyt-cli/README.md

 ## Usage
 You can see how to `buy` things, `add` tokens or show your token amount by running `tyt help`, it's pretty self explicative.

 I also suggest to add an alias to your shell config to be able to call `tyt` from everywhere on your system.
 You can add the line `alias tyt="~/PATH-TO-TYT-FOLDER/tyt"` to `~/.bashrc` or `~/.zshrc`, depending on wich shell you are using.
-If you cloned this repo in your home, you can go with `alias tyt="~/tyt-cli/tyt"`.
+If you cloned this repo in your home, you can pretty safely go with `alias tyt="~/tyt-cli/tyt"`.